zzamboni/enwrite/README.md

                                          If no argument given, defaults to --tag.
             --auth [TOKEN]               Force Evernote reauthentication (will happen automatically if needed).
                                          If TOKEN is given, use it, otherwise get one interactively.
+            --rebuild-all                Process all notes that match the given conditions (normally only updated notes are processed)
         -v, --verbose                    Verbose mode
+            --version                    Show version
         -h, --help                       Shows this help message

 Generate posts from all notes tagged `published` in notebook `my_notebook`: